Joseph Twichell

 Reverend Joseph Hopkins Twichell (November 30, 1838 – December 20, 1918) was a writer and Congregational minister from Hartford, Connecticut.
 He was a close friend of writer Mark Twain for over forty years and is believed to be the model for the character "Harris" in A Tramp Abroad.

 Twain and Twichell met at a church social after the Civil War when Twichell was pastor of Asylum Hill Congregational Church in Hartford, where he served for almost 50 years.
 Reverend Twichell performed Twain's wedding and christened his children.
 He counseled the author on literary as well as personal matters for the rest of his life.
 A scholar and devout Christian, Twichell was described as "a man with an exuberant sense of humor, and a profound understanding of the frailties of mankind."

 Early life and education

 Twichell was born in Southington, Connecticut, to Edward Twichell and Selina Delight Carter.
-He attended the Lewis Academy in Southington and studied at Yale from 1855–1859.
+He attended the Lewis Academy in Southington and studied at Yale from 1855 to 1859.
 He rowed on the Yale crew the first time that Yale defeated Harvard.

-From 1859–61, Twichell attended Union Theological Seminary, New York City but left to join the Union Army when the Civil War began.
+From 1859 to 1861, Twichell attended Union Theological Seminary, New York City but left to join the Union Army when the Civil War began.